 - Collision Avoidance

-DSM Compliance – using the driver facing camera, The Scout DV-25 improves driving safety by warning the driver and uploading video evidence to Command Vision when these events occur:
+DSM (Driver Safety Monitoring) Compliance – using a special driver facing camera, DSM systems improve driving safety by warning the driver and uploading video evidence to the cloud when these events occur:

 - Driver Smoking

 Harsh Driving Compliance – most systems, even those without AI capability, provide harsh driving detection, using an integrated accelerometer.
 Pre-defined events can improve driving behavior by alerting the driver and/or uploading video evidence to a cloud dashboard when the driver engages in these events:

 - Hard Right Corner

 Input Monitoring – Most systems monitor a number of inputs, such as Driver SOS, SeatBelt, Door Open, PTO -activation of such an input can cause an alert and automatic uploading of video evidence to a cloud-based system.